most aggressive dog breeds

 (a) development and environmental-malleability (12, 13)

-(b) molecular, biochemical, imaging factors showing up under stress (14)
+(b) molecular, biochemical, and imaging factors showing up under stress (14)

 (c) a dog's physiological and mental states (15, 16)